-The execution of the PIN unblocking procedure is independent of the corresponding PIN status, i.e. being blocked or not.
+The execution of the PIN unblocking procedure is independent of whether or not the PIN is "blocked".

-The terminal checks the UNBLOCK PIN status.
-If the UNBLOCK PIN status is "blocked", the procedure ends and is finished unsuccessfully.
+The terminal checks if the UNBLOCK PIN is "blocked".
+If the UNBLOCK PIN is "blocked", the procedure ends and is finished unsuccessfully.

-If the UNBLOCK PIN status is not "blocked", the terminal uses the UNBLOCK PIN function.
-If the UNBLOCK PIN presented by the terminal is equal to the corresponding UNBLOCK PIN of the application, the relevant PIN status becomes "unblocked" and the procedure is finished successfully.
+If the UNBLOCK PIN is not "blocked", the terminal uses the UNBLOCK PIN function.
+If the UNBLOCK PIN presented by the terminal is equal to the corresponding UNBLOCK PIN of the application, the relevant PIN becomes "unblocked" and the procedure is finished successfully.
 If the UNBLOCK PIN presented by the terminal is not equal to the corresponding UNBLOCK PIN of the application, the procedure ends and is finished unsuccessfully.